UkhachevychT/Italiano-Restaurant/README.md

 # Italiano-Restaurant

-An Django project for my portfolio.
+Django project for my portfolio.
 Represent web-site of an Italian restaurant.
 Front-end was taken from https://bootstraptemple.com/p/italiano-bootstrap-restaurant-template I did back-end.